-January 31, 2008 Gross unrecognized tax benefits at February 1, 2007 \$ 8,717 Increases in tax positions for prior years 227 Decreases in tax positions for prior years (1,414) Increases in tax positions for current year 917 Settlements (345) Lapse in statute of limitations (297) Gross unrecognized tax benefits at January 31, 2008 \$ 7,805
+Jar nuary 31, 2009 2008 Balance at the beginning of the period \$7,805 \$ 8,717 Increases in tax positions for prior years 24 227 Decreases in tax positions for prior years (380) (1,414) Increases in tax positions for current year 838 917 Settlements (554) (345) Lapse in statute of limitations (224) (297) Balance at the end of the period \$7,509 \$ 7,805

-The total amount of net unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate was \$6,036 at January 31, 2008.
+The total amount of net unrecognized tax benefits that, if recognized, would impact the Company's effective tax rate were \$6,389 and \$6,036 at January 31, 2009 and 2008 respectively.
 The Company accrues interest and penalties related to unrecognized tax benefits in income tax expense in the Consolidated Statements of Income, which is consistent with the recognition of these items in prior reporting periods.
-During the year ended January 31, 2008, the Company recognized approximately \$465 in interest and penalties.
-As of January 31, 2008, the Company had recorded liabilities of approximately \$2,028 and \$597 for the payment of interest and penalties, respectively.
+During the years ended January 31, 2009 and 2008, the Company recognized \$985 and \$465 in interest and penalties.
+The Company had \$3,609 and \$2,625 for the payment of interest and penalty accrued at January 31, 2009 and 2008, respectively.

 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-During the quarter ended July 31, 2007, the Internal Revenue Service initiated an examination of the Company's federal income tax return for the period ended January 31, 2005.
+The Company is currently under examination of its federal income tax return for the period ended January 31, 2005.
 The Company is not subject to U.S. federal tax examinations for years before fiscal 2004.
-State jurisdictions that remain subject to examination range from fiscal 2001 to 2006, with few exceptions.
+State jurisdictions that remain subject to examination range from fiscal 2001 to 2008, with few exceptions.
 It is possible that these examinations may be resolved within twelve months.
-Due to the potential for resolution of Federal and state examinations, and the expiration of various statutes of limitation, it is reasonably possible that the Company's gross unrecognized tax benefits balance may change within the next twelve months by a range of zero to \$1,826.
+Due to the potential for resolution of Federal and state examinations, and the expiration of various statutes of limitation, it is reasonably possible that the Company's gross unrecognized tax benefits balance may change within the next twelve months by a range of zero to \$2,096.

-8. Share-Based Compensation
+9. Share-Based Compensation

-The Company's 2004 Stock Incentive Plan and 2000 Stock Incentive Plan both authorize up to 10,000,000 common shares, which can be granted as restricted shares, incentive stock options or nonqualified stock options.
-Grants under these plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
-Stock options generally vest over a period of three or five years, with options becoming exercisable in equal installments over the vesting period.
-However, options granted to non-employee directors generally vest over a period of one year and certain grants issued during fiscal 2006 and 2005 fully vested within six months of the date of grant.
+The Company's 2008, 2004 and 2000 Stock Incentive Plans each authorize up to 10,000,000 common shares, which can be granted as restricted shares, unrestricted shares, incentive stock options, nonqualified stock options, performance shares or as stock appreciation rights.
+Grants under these plans generally expire seven or ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
+Stock options generally vest over a period of three or five years, with options becoming exercisable in installments determined by the administrator over the vesting period.
+However, options granted to non-employee directors generally vest over a period of one year.
 The Company's 1997 Stock Option Plan (the "1997 Plan"), which replaced the previous 1987, 1992 and 1993 Stock Option Plans (the "Superseded Plans"), expired during the year ended January 31, 2004.
 Individual grants outstanding under the 1997 Plan and certain of the Superseded Plans have expiration dates, which extend into the year 2010.
-Grants under the 1997 Plan and the Superseded Plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
+Grants under the 1997

+Plan and the Superseded Plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
 Stock options generally vest over a five year period, with options becoming exercisable in equal installments of twenty percent per year.
-As of January 31, 2008, 1,491,750 and 820,400 common shares were available for grant under the 2004 Stock Incentive Plan and 2000 Stock Incentive Plan, respectively.
+As of January 31, 2009 there were 10,000,000, 1,194,700 and 24,450 common shares available for grant under the 2008, 2004 and 2000 Stock Incentive Plans, respectively.